tritonas00/system-tar-and-restore/README.md

 See <code>star.sh --help</code> for all available options.

 ###NOTES###

-- With GNU Tar 1.27+ you can add *--xattrs --acls* (and *--selinux* if available) in backup and restore mode additional tar options.
-In case of Fedora, those options are added automatically.

 - In case of Gentoo package genkernel is required to build initramfs.
 If you dont want initramfs image you can use -D to disable genkernel check and initramfs building.